anychart-solutions/technical-support-dashboard/README.md

 [<img src="https://cdn.anychart.com/images/logo-transparent-segoe.png?2" width="234px" alt="AnyChart - Robust JavaScript/HTML5 Chart library for any project">](http://www.anychart.com)

 ## Technical Support Dashboard
-The Technical Support Dashboard is designed to help you organize the work of the tech department.
-Basic indicators such as number of overdue tickets, the type of problems,  the statistic of tech support engineers and etc. are presented as simple charts.
-You won't need to find the information in separate programs, everything is shown  in one place.
+This dashboard is designed to help to organize the work of a support department.
+Essential indicators, such as the number of overdue tickets, types of problems,  support engineers stats presented as simple to read charts.
+You won't need to find the information in separate places; everything is right in front of your eyes.
-Technical Support Dashboard provides you managing your team effectively.

 [<img src="http://static.anychart.com/images/github/technical-support-dashboard.png" alt="Technical Support Dashboard">](http://anychart.com/solutions/technical-support-dashboard/)